jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

   (b) the results of a security assessment of a ship under this Act.
 (3) If, following a security assessment under subsection (1), the Designated Authority considers that the Act should be extended to a ship or class of ship or a port facility, the Designated Authority must make a recommendation to that effect to the Minister.
-(4) Following a recommendation by the Designated Authority under subsection (3),— (a) in an emergency, the Minister may extend the application of this Act to a ship or port facility by notice in the Gazette ; and
+(4) Following a recommendation by the Designated Authority under subsection (3),— (a) in an emergency, the Minister may extend the application of this Act to a ship or port facility by notice in the Gazette; and
   (b) in any other case, the Governor-General, on the recommendation of the Minister, may extend the application of this Act to a ship or port facility by Order in Council.
 (5) For the purposes of subsection (4)(b), the Minister must consult with the affected ship (if any) and the affected port facility (if any).
-(6) A Gazette notice or Order in Council under subsection (4) (a) must—
+(6) A Gazette notice or Order in Council under subsection (4)— (a) must—
     (i) clearly identify the ship or port facility concerned; and (ii) state which sections of this Act apply to that ship or port facility; and